unswpcsoc/pickems/README.md

 # Pickems

-This is the active branch for the project.
-Refer to the todos at the bottom for current progress.
+This is an inactive branch of the pickems for PCSoc.
+We are currently working on the T2 version with crystal ball on the [2025T2/OP2](https://github.com/unswpcsoc/pickems/tree/2025T2/OP2) branch.

+_Note this is the codebase for the T1 OP1/Megalan pickems, feel free  to take a look if you want!_

 # How to run it
 1) To run it on your own machine make a .env file in the root directory with the following